genome-spy/segment-model-spy/README.md

 4. `npm start`
 5. Browse to http://localhost:8080/ or whatever port is shown on the console.

+## N.B.
+Ancient GenomeSpy Version

+Apr 28, 2023 update: SegmentModel Spy currently uses an ancient version of GenomeSpy (0.0.3) and is being update to a recent one.

 ## Legal stuff and acknowledgements

 Copyright (c) 2020 Kari Lavikka.
 See [LICENSE](LICENSE) for details.